 Google Trends data for "Bitcoin" searches provides a quantitative measure of public interest and awareness.
 Using a 5-year global dataset normalized from 0-100, this indicator tracks mainstream attention cycles and retail participation patterns that strongly correlate with price movements.

-Public Interest Dynamics: Search interest below 55 indicates standard awareness levels, while values above 75 suggest heightened public attention that often precedes significant volatility.
-Peak search interest historically aligns with major price events—both tops and bottoms—as mainstream media coverage intensifies during extreme market conditions.
-Low search periods often coincide with accumulation phases when institutional players build positions.
+Public Interest Dynamics: Search interest below 55 has historically indicated standard awareness levels, while values above 75 have historically coincided with heightened public attention and volatility.
+Peak search interest has historically aligned with major price events—both tops and bottoms.
+Data and education only — not financial advice.

 NUPL (Net Unrealized Profit/Loss)